 RELIGION AND ETHICS (R AND E)

-This term pupils will be looking at Cubism and in particular the artist Picasso.
+In the Spring term our projects is called ‘Objects and Viewpoints’.
+Pupils will be looking at Cubism and in particular the work of artist Pablo Picasso.
 Pupils will be looking at a range of drawing, painting and photography techniques and how a different viewpoint can create an exciting change to a picture.
-The challenge will be to show 3D objects in a 2D form and explore how to create the abstracted cubist style.
+The challenge will be to show 3D objects in a 2D format and explore how to create the abstracted cubist style.

 During the spring term, Design Crafts students will have the opportunity to take part in a cross curricular project with the Dance and Drama department.
 After an initial research phase, students will co-create a range of Props, costumes and scenery that they will wear for an in-school performance.